Bal Harbour goes to front, shines brightest in Tinsel

-John Holleman’s Bal Harbour, off at 5-1, rushed to the lead under jockey Cristian Torres and held it throughout for a win over fast closers on Saturday.
-Bal Harbour took the $200,000 1 1/8-mile Tinsel Stakes for horses 3 years old and up in 1:49.22 before an estimated crowd of 8,250 at Oaklawn Racing Casino Resort on Saturday.
+John Holleman's Bal Harbour, off at 5-1, rushed to the lead under jockey Cristian Torres and held it throughout for a win over fast closers in the $200,000 11/8-mile Tinsel Stakes for horses 3 years old and up in 1:49.22 before an estimated crowd of 8,250 at Oaklawn Racing Casino Resort on Saturday.

 Bal Harbour, a 7-year-old gelding by First Samurai trained by Robertino Diodoro, won the Tinsel by a neck over Last Samurai in second.
 Scarlet Fusion finished third, 3 lengths behind Last Samurai and a neck in front of fourth-place Run Classic, the 6-5 favorite in a field of seven.